Entangled happily ever after: Wedding reception seating mapped to classical and quantum optimizers: Discussion

 \subsection{Seating optimization reveals limitations of current classical and quantum optimizers}

 The D-Wave 2000Q optimizer proved effective for peptide design using a one-hot CFN encoding \cite{mulligan_designing_2019}.
 Recently, we have found that the Advantage 2 system is effective for protein design using our approximate binary CFN encoding (manuscript in preparation and \cite{zaborniak_toward_2025}).
 We were therefore surprised to find that the Advantage 2 system struggles to solve any but the simplest seating optimization problems.
 It had great difficulty satisfying the guest overlap constraint, frequently assigning multiple guests to the same seat.
 Softer constraints, such as Gaussian proximity constraints, were better satisfied.
-We believe that solution quality is most influenced by embedding quality, and we hypothesize that large changes in performance from run to run were due to using different embeddings, masking any improvement from increasing the sampling in Probs.
+We suspect that solution quality is most influenced by embedding quality, and we hypothesize that large changes in performance from run to run were due to using different embeddings, masking any improvement from increasing the sampling in Probs.
 4 and 5.
-However, full understanding of this phenomenon will require repeated large-scale runs testing many embeddings, requiring investment of computing time beyond the scope of this short study.
-Regardless, these benchmarks will help to evaluate the extent to which better embedding methods, new mappings, or subsequent hardware generations improve optimization performance.
+Unfortunately, short tests of the alternative \texttt{layout} embedding algorithm did not improve results.
+Full understanding of this phenomenon will require repeated large-scale runs testing many embeddings, requiring investment of computing time beyond the scope of this short study.
+Regardless, seating benchmarks will help to evaluate how new embeddings, mappings, and hardware improve performance.